andrhamm/favi/README.md

+# favi

+Favi is a favicon scraping platform built on Serverless technologies.

+Technologies used:

+* Serverless Framework - makes deploying serverless services to AWS (and other platforms) a breeze
+* AWS Lambda - functions that run in the cloud, scaled automatically by AWS
+* AWS API Gateway - HTTP interface for transforming requests into events, which can then be processed by Lambda functions
+* AWS DynamoDb - NoSQL document-based database; massively scalable
+* AWS DynamoDb Streams - Trigger Lambda functions when creating or modifying documents in DynamoDb; two phase commit begone!
+* AWS CloudFront - Amazon's CDN platform, used for hosting and caching the single page web app
+* AWS S3 - Amazon's Storage platform; hosts the web app and used to store some state for the app
+* AWS Route53 - DNS management for custom domain name for the application
+* AWS Certificate Manager - SSL certificate to secure the app and the API
+* AWS CloudFormation - for maintaing AWS resource blueprints in source control
+* AWS CloudWatch - for logging
+* Pusher - websockets for realtime client-server communication

 ## Overview

 Front-end app is more or less manually provisioned as an S3-backed CloudFront Web Distribution.
 It lives in the `app` dir and has its own package management.
 Deploying the backend app first will stub out some basic resources.
 In the future I'd like to have more of the front-end app covered with CloudFormation for easier initialization.
 See DNS Config section for some manual steps to get the endpoints configured.